Mia Hermansson-Högdahl

-Mia Hermansson-Högdahl (born 6 May 1965) is a Swedish team handball player and handball coach.
+Mia Hermansson-Högdahl (born 6 May 1965) is a Swedish handball player and handball coach.
 She was voted World Handball Player of the Year 1994 by the International Handball Federation.
 She is seen as one of the best Swedish players of all time.

-Hermansson-Högdahl has played 222 matches for the Swedish national team, and scored 1100 times.
-This makes her the single most scoring player ever on the Swedish national tea.
+Hermansson-Högdahl has played 222 matches for the Sweden national team, and scored 1100 times. giving her the distinction of being the current highest scoring Sweden national team player.
 She was voted into the World team in 1987, 1991 and 1994.
-As a club player she won the Women's EHF Champions League with Hypo Niederösterreich two times (1993/94, 1994/95).
+As a club player she won the Women's EHF Champions League twice (1993/94, 1994/95), with Hypo Niederösterreich.

-She was named Swedish handballer of the year three times, in 1984/85, 1986/87 and 1993/94.
-She was the player who had won the award single most time until Isabelle Gulldén tied her in 2018.
+As Swedish handballer of the year for three times (1984/85, 1986/87 and 1993/94), she held the distinction of highest number of times until Isabelle Gulldén matched her in 2018.
 She was inducted into the EHF Hall of Fame in 2024.

 Playing career

-Mia Hermansson-Högdahl started playing handball at HP Warta when she was 10 years old.
-Back then she played as a goalkeeper.
+Mia Hermansson-Högdahl began playing handball at HP Warta when she was 10 years old, as a goalkeeper.

-While playing for HP Warta she debuted for the senior Swedish national team in 1984.
+While playing for HP Warta she debuted for the senior Sweden national team in 1984.
 In 1985 she was the top scorer in the Swedish league with 112 goals in 18 matches.

-In the summer of 1985 she joined Tyresö HF, where she became Swedish champion.
+In summer 1985, she joined Tyresö HF, where she became Swedish champion and league top scorer for a second time with 103 goals in 18 matches.
 She then joined Norwegian side Byåsen IL in 1987, where she became a professional player.
-Here she won the Norwegian championship twice in 1988 and 1990.
+Here she won the Norwegian Championship twice in 1988 and 1990.

 In 1992 she joined one of the best teams in Europe in the Austrian Hypo Niederösterreich.
 Here she won the Austrian championship and cup double 4 times as well as the EHF Champions League two times, in 1994 and 1995.

-In 1996 she returned to Norway and Byåsen, where she won another Norwegian title, before playing a single year at BM Sagunto in Spain before retiring.
+In 1996 she returned to Norway and Byåsen, where she won another Norwegian title, then played a single year at Spain's BM Sagunto before retiring.

 Coaching career

 From 2003 to 2008 she was the assistant coach of the Norwegian top league team Levanger HK.

-She was the assistant coach of the Norwegian women's handball team from 2009 to 2020.
+She was the assistant coach of the team Norway from 2009 to 2020.

 Private life

 She is married to the Swedish handball coach Arne Högdahl, who coached Hypo Niederösterreich.
-Their daughter, Moa Högdahl is also a professional handballer, playing for Nykøbing Falster Håndboldklub and the Norwegian national handball team.
+Their daughter, Moa Högdahl is also a professional handballer, playing for Nykøbing Falster Håndboldklub and the team Norway.

 She is the sister-in-law of former handball player Lena Högdahl.